CWE-22: Path Traversal - Go

 }

-Why this works: Multiple layers of validation prevent traversal: filepath.Clean() normalizes the path, rejecting absolute paths and .. prefixes blocks obvious attacks, filepath.Join() safely combines components, and strings.HasPrefix() ensures the final path stays within baseDir.
-Adding filepath.Separator to the prefix check prevents bypasses like /var/app/uploads_evil matching /var/app/uploads.
+Why this works: Multiple layers of validation reduce traversal risk: filepath.Clean() normalizes the path, rejecting absolute paths and .. prefixes blocks obvious attacks, filepath.Join() combines components, and strings.HasPrefix() with filepath.Separator ensures the final path stays within baseDir without prefix bypasses like /var/app/uploads_evil.
 Using os.Lstat() instead of os.Stat() detects symlinks without following them, and checking IsRegular() blocks directories and special files.
-This multi-layer approach addresses all common traversal vectors.
+This pattern still performs validation before opening the file, so use root-relative APIs or OS permissions when defending against attacker-controlled symlink races.

 Resolve Symlinks with EvalSymlinks (Recommended)